Jurassic Park III: Plot

-Paleontologist Alan Grant struggles to secure funding for his Velociraptor research, where he attempts to prove his hypothesis they were intellectually and socially advanced.
+Paleontologist Alan Grant struggles to secure funding for his Velociraptor research, where he attempts to prove his hypothesis that the dinosaurs were intellectually and socially advanced.
 Instead, he finds himself rebuffing the public's obsession with the events on Isla Nublar (Note: As depicted in Jurassic Park (1993)) and the InGen incident in San Diego.
 (Note: As depicted in The Lost World: Jurassic Park (1997)) He receives encouragement to continue from his now-married ex-girlfriend Ellie Sattler and his assistant Billy Brennan, who uses 3D printing to replicate a Velociraptor larynx.
 Wealthy couple Paul and Amanda Kirby offer to fund his research in return for a guided aerial tour of Isla Sorna, claiming they have permission to fly there.
 (Note: The island was restricted to visitors following the events of The Lost World: Jurassic Park (1997).)

 Alan reluctantly agrees, flying there with Billy, two of the Kirbys' mercenary associates, Udesky and Cooper, and their pilot, Nash.
 When the Kirbys try to have Nash land the plane, Alan protests and is knocked unconscious by Cooper.
 He awakens to find they have landed and the Kirbys refuse to leave, until a Spinosaurus approaches them.
 They attempt to escape but the dinosaur attacks their plane during take-off and kills Cooper.
 The plane crashes in the forest and the Spinosaurus kills Nash and swallows Paul's satellite phone.
 The survivors flee, encountering a Tyrannosaurus, which is promptly defeated by the Spinosaurus as the humans escape.